bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Overcast
+- Breezy and Overcast
-- 91% humidity
+- 90% humidity
-- 15 mph wind
+- 16 mph wind
 - 94% cloud cover
 - 38 AQI 🟩
 - 0.23 inches of rain in the past 24 hours